 Changes to forests caused by drought, storm, disease or illegal logging need to be detected and located quickly to react in time to restore timber value or stop further negative change.

 Your Benefits and Savings

-Monthly, weekly or almost daily updates possible - the (cloudy) sky is our only limit!
-Low costs through fully-automated workflows – just tell us where to look and we’ll take care of the rest
+Quarterly, monthly or weekly updates possible - the (cloudy) sky is our only limit!
+Low costs through fully-automated workflows – just tell us where and when to look and we’ll take care of the rest!

 Output maps can be viewed in a browser for easy access and editing in the office, or in our mobile App in the field, even without any GIS knowledge.

 Stress and Disease

 Get one-off or regular updates showing canopy loss and tree damage or death caused by drought, insects or disease.